Native American languages

 Siuslaw are very similar.

 Enjoy the stories!
-If you would like to recommend a Alsea legend for this page or think one of the ones on here
+If you would like to recommend an Alsea legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Alsea mythology.